cointastical/Exchanges-With-LN/README.md

 - [Lightning Wiki](https://lightningwiki.net)
 - Lopp's [Lightning Network Resources](https://lightning.how)

-Have a suggestion?
-Th post here on Medium with more [P2P exchanges](https://medium.com/@cointastical/p2p-otc-exchanges-e-g-localbitcoins-bisq-hodlhodl-etc-20f293a2c72e) (fiat-to-crypto).

 Additions, corrections, and other feedback welcome and can be submitted as an [issue or pull request on GitHub](https://github.com/cointastical/Exchanges-With-LN), or via [e-mail](mailto://cointastical@gmail.com).

 [Note: There is also a [corresponding post on Medium](https://cointastical.medium.com/exchanges-with-support-for-bitcoin-lightning-network-payments-739829bcb7bc) with this information as well.]